 Special Extras: A full-size bed, flat-screen TV and private bathroom are all squeezed into these 100-square-foot accommodations.
-Although all the studios are inside cabins, they each have a window that looks out onto the corridor.
-Four different colors of ambient lighting jazz up the room.
-But the biggest perk is access to an exclusive, shared social space called the Studio Lounge.
-It's a sleek hangout space, with its own large-screen TV's, coffee-making facilities and a bartender at certain times of the day and daily hosted predinner gatherings (from 5:30 p.m. to 6:30 p.m.).
+Although all studios are inside cabins, each has a window that looks out onto the corridor.
+Four different colors of ambient lighting jazz up the room, but the biggest perk is access to an exclusive, shared social space called the Studio Lounge.
+It's a sleek hangout area with its own large-screen TVs, coffeemaking facilities, a bartender at certain times of the day and daily hosted predinner gatherings (from 5:30 p.m. to 6:30 p.m.).

 Discounts Available: The studio cabins are priced for solo travelers, with no extra supplement to pay.

 Why: Holland America Line is renowned for catering to solo cruisers.
 There are plenty of programs that don't require partners and activities that can be delightfully solitary or a means to meeting others.
 (The culinary programs, from hands-on workshops to wine tastings, are tons of fun.)
 The Single Partners Program, available on most voyages, offers hosted onboard solo traveler events like cocktail mixers and games.
 It also proposes a roommate-matching service, pairing passengers of the same sex with others who want to share -- and guarantees you'll pay only the agreed-upon price, even if no partner can be found.

 Special Extras: Singles are invited to dine together (by advance request), and, on voyages of 40 days or more, gentleman hosts are available for dancing and dining.

 Discounts Available: Typical rates run from 150 percent to 200 percent for solos.
 Holland America doesn't offer any special solo deals.